leoduan/leoduan.github.io/index.md

 I'm a statistician interested in **probabilistic machine learning**.

-Currently I'm a postdoc associate at Duke University, working with Prof. David Dunson on Bayesian modeling for complex data.
-Previously, I graduated from Department of Mathematics at University of Cincinnati, working with Prof. Rhonda Szczesniak and Prof. Xia Wang on non-parametric Bayes modeling.
+I work as an Assistant Professor in the Department of Statistics at University of Florida.
+Previously I was a postdoc associate in Duke University, working with Prof. David Dunson on Bayesian modeling for complex data.
+I obtained my PhD from Department of Mathematics at University of Cincinnati in 2015, studying non-parametric Bayes under the supervision of Profs.
+Rhonda Szczesniak and Xia Wang.

-I'm joining the Department of Statistics at University of Florida as an Assistant Professor in August 2018.

 ### Research Interests

 #### Bayes Pseudo-Likelihood

-My main research interests reside on the intersection of **Bayesian** statistics and **Pseudo-Likelihood** approach.
+My primary research interests reside on the intersection of **Bayesian** statistics and **Pseudo-Likelihood** approach.

 Conventionally, Bayesian inference requires a correctly specified model, describing the full generating process for the data.
 This can create problems for modern machine learning tasks: i.
 Modeling everything has a high modeling and computing cost; ii.
 Usually the data have some deviation from the model assumption, which can lead to (often unbounded) deterioration of performance.